The Two Synod Solution

 are in correspondence with, and have

-the temporarily the rights and privileges
+the temporary rights and privileges

 of membership.